 What You Need to Know About How Trauma Affects the Mind

-Trauma is any negative event that causes us distress, so we have all had, and will continue to experience, trauma in our lives.
+Trauma is any negative event that causes us distress, so we have all had and will continue to experience, a trauma in our lives.

 When we endure a trauma, we must respond in some way in order to survive.
 Depending on how often and intensely we experience these various negative events, they affect our minds, brains, and bodies in different ways.

 In this first blog, we will look specifically at the way trauma affects our minds, as well as how, armed with this knowledge, and with an understanding and application of several other crucial tools, we can reduce and eliminate the negative impact of these negative experiences on our minds.

 Traumatic experiences can cause us to alter the way we think.
 We might change our beliefs about the world and ourselves.
 Specifically, we may worry whether we are safe, question whether we can trust others, feel limited control in our lives and decision-making success, and experience a diminished sense of self-worth.

 Often, when we experience trauma, we also experience profound shame and self-blame, both of which tend to cause us to keep these negative experiences a secret.

 When we keep our trauma to ourselves, the negative influence of the trauma on our lives notably worsens.